yevdyko/CV/README.md

 - Worked on a long-term project for a US-based client as a part of the dedicated development team.
 - Built an inventory system to manage and track spare parts in the solar asset management platform.
-- This included a RESTful API design and implementation, structuring the backend data, sending notification emails under certain conditions, and creating UI components.
+- This included a RESTful API design and implementation, structuring the backend data, and creating UI components.
 - Implemented a custom fields functionality from scratch both on backend and frontend.
 - Mentored a more junior developer.